-LegalApp Holdings, Inc. (LegalApp) was incorporated in Delaware on November 27, 2012 to facilitate the acquisition of Integration Appliance, Inc. (IntApp), which became a wholly owned subsidiary of LegalApp Holdings, Inc. on December 21, 2012.
-LegalApp has no significant assets or operations other than the ownership of IntApp.
+Intapp, Inc. (Intapp), formerly known as LegalApp Holdings, Inc., was incorporated in Delaware on November 27, 2012 to facilitate the acquisition of Integration Appliance, Inc. which became a wholly owned subsidiary of Intapp, Inc. on December 21, 2012.
+LegalApp Holdings, Inc. changed its name to Intapp, Inc. in February 2021.
+Intapp has no significant assets or operations other than the ownership of Integration Appliance, Inc.

-IntApp is a leading provider of industry-specific, cloud-based software solutions for the professional and financial services industry globally.
+Integration Appliance, Inc. is a leading provider of industry-specific, cloud-based software solutions for the professional and financial services industry globally.
 The Company empowers private capital, investment banking, legal, accounting, and consulting firms with the technology they need to meet rapidly changing client, investor, and regulatory requirements, deliver the right insights to the right professionals, replace legacy systems, and operate more competitively.
 The Company serves clients primarily in the United States, United Kingdom and Australian markets.
-References to "the Company," "us," "we," or "our" in these consolidated financial statements refer to the consolidated operations of LegalApp and its consolidated subsidiaries.
+References to "the Company," "us," "we," or "our" in these consolidated financial statements refer to the consolidated operations of Intapp and its consolidated subsidiaries.